jdrew1303/xa-arch/docs/lang.md

-### Table Transformation in the Limited-Purpose "Xalgo" Language
+### Table Transformation in the Limited-Purpose "Xalgo Form"
 In the XA system there is a requirement for [Repository](https://github.com/Xalgorithms/xa-repository.simple) owners to be able to represent rules in a readable format that can be stored in the [Registry](https://github.com/Xalgorithms/xa-registry).
 These rules are composed of tables and series of operations on tables.
-The "Xalgo" language documented in the following sections fulfills the specified *series of operations* component of this thinking.
+"Xalgo Form" documented in the following sections fulfills the specified *series of operations* component of this thinking.
 It is intentionally very limited in scope.

-The language itself is *line-oriented*.
+Xalgo form itself is *line-oriented*.
 Each line in a program represents a single, atomic operation on a table or the context in which the program is run.
 It includes the ability to specific *expectations* and *outputs* of the program.
-There are two primary data structures in the language:
+There are two primary data structures involved:

 * **tables**: All data in or supplied to the program is in the form of tables referenced by a name.
 These tables are supplied either by the calling context **or** as retrievals within the program.
 Once assigned to a *name* the name *cannot* be reassigned.
 Tables are represented with a JSON-like syntax.
 * **stack**: Tables to be mutated are placed on the stack.
 Any results of a mutation is pushed onto the stack.